yuh8/BLIP3o_annotated/README.md

 | **CLIP-Flow 8B** | **83.1** | 60.5 | **83.5** | **77.5** | 87.5 | **66.6** | **1682.6** | **647.1** | **50.6** | **69.0** | **83.1** |

 ---

 ## 🖼️ Image Generation Performance

-We evaluate the image generation capability of CLIP-Flow on both unconditional and text-conditional generation tasks.
+We evaluate the image generation capability of CLIP-Flow on text-conditional generation tasks.
 The model produces diverse and high-fidelity samples that align well with textual prompts.

 | Model              | GenEval | DPG-Bench |
 |-------------------|---------|-----------|